 If you fall in love with a fabric that isn’t a performance fabric, you still may be able to make it more stain-resistant.
 These options aren’t as good as the performance fabrics (the treatments are applied to the surface, not inherent to the fiber) but they can still help with dirt and spills.
 There are a handful of furniture protection sprays.
-The most widely known one is Scotchgard, but we’re also impressed with Quarz, which is a non-toxic, environmentally friendly option made with quartz.
+The most widely known one is Scotchgard, but there are some newcomer “nano technology” products on the market that offer a more complete and environmentally friendly option.
 You can apply these yourself or there are companies that will come and treat your furniture for you (search for upholstery cleaning companies).
 Another option is a furniture protection plan.
 This doesn’t involve a spray treatment, but has a technician visit your home to remove stains and marks on your furniture for a set period of time after your purchase.
 The biggest name in this category is Guardian.

 When to Use Performance Fabrics

 It’s not necessary to seek out performance fabrics for all your upholstered pieces, but there are certain situations where you should prioritize finding a performance fabric: